Color management doesn’t often come to mind as an essential part of website design and development — but it is!

 Set your working space and profile

-At the moment, common web design tools like Figma and Sketch don’t enable users to change their color settings because they default to sRGB — which is ideal.
+Currently, common web design tools like Figma and Sketch don’t enable users to change their color settings because they default to sRGB — which is ideal.
 While tools like Adobe Photoshop and Illustrator generally default to sRGB, you can check and update through “Color Settings” located in the “Edit” menu.

 Your RGB working space should be set to sRGB.
 Additionally, you can update your color management policies to turn off preserving embedded profiles.
 That way, imported assets will default to the sRGB profile.